-Prerequisites: None

-Grade Levels: recommended 9-12

-Credits: 1 Fine Arts Credit
+Prerequisites: None Grade Levels: 10-12 (not open for 9th grade due to maturity and ability to drive) Credits: 1 Fine Arts Credit

-Ceramics I is designed to introduce you to hand building techniques.
+Ceramics I is designed to introduce you to hand built and wheel thrown techniques.
 It is expected that you have an interest in ceramics and are willing to work in this one medium for an entire year.
 Traditional and experimental sculpture techniques are explored, as well as various decorative finishes.
 Each nine weeks, students will have a wheel required project.
 Additionally, students will learn how a kiln functions and participate in a firing.
 Students will keep weekly logs to document processes, glazing, cone firing, and techniques.